Navkis-Collage-of-Engineering/Code-Jenga-/README.md

     printf("Square of %d + 1 is %d\n", num, result);
     return 0;
 }
-Expected Output:

-csharp
-Copy code
-Square of 5 + 1 is 36
+// Expected Output: Square of 5 + 1 is 36
 11. Switch Showdown 📜
-Question: Print a grade message using a switch.

 c
 Copy code
+// Question: Print a grade message using a switch.
 #include <stdio.h>

 int main() {